 Medicinal products for human use

-A constructive legal framework has also contributed to the development of personalised medicine.
-The regulatory framework for pharmaceuticals offers a number of tools and procedures to ensure that medicines placed on the market are of high quality, safety and efficacy.
-These tools, complemented by scientific guidelines and expert evaluation, have already worked well for innovative products including therapies relevant to personalised medicine.
+The EU regulatory framework for pharmaceuticals offers a number of tools and procedures to ensure that medicines placed on the market are of high quality, safety and efficacy.
+These tools, complemented by scientific guidelines and expert evaluation, have worked well for innovative products including therapies relevant to personalised medicine.